benedekrozemberczki/SEAL-CI/README.md

 #### Hierarchical graph

+The hierarchical graph is stored as an edge list, where graph identifiers integers are the node identifiers.
+Finally, node pairs are separated by commas in the comma separated values file.
+This edge list file has a header.

 ### Options
 Training a SEAL-CI model is handled by the `src/main.py` script which provides the following command line arguments.